View all web browser and mobile devices available in our cloud-based test lab.

 The term A11Y does not reference any specific laws or guidelines that have to do with accessible technology.
 A11Y is a general term used in social media and in tech circles referring to the movement for making software more accessible.

 Many disabled people rely on their devices to order food, pay taxes, commute to work, and communicate with friends and family.
-Accessible tech is especially important for employment, an area where disabled people have faced discrimination.
+A11Y-compatible tech is especially important for employment, which is a major area where people with disabilities have faced discrimination.

 One in four people in the United States has a disability.
-Because of this, accessibility testing is a vital part of a business’ makeup that cannot be ignored.
+Because of this, A11Y and accessibility testing is a vital part of a business’ makeup that cannot be ignored.

-To make apps and websites more accessible they should be compatible with assistive technology like braille displays, screen magnifiers, readers, and more.
-More broadly, apps and websites should be designed to reach the widest audience possible.
-This includes accommodating dyslexia, migraine triggers, colorblindness, and reading comprehension level.
+To make mobile and web apps more accessible they should be compatible with assistive technology like braille displays, screen magnifiers, readers, and more.
+More broadly, mobile and web applications should be designed to reach the widest audience possible by accommodating conditions like dyslexia, migraine triggers, colorblindness, and reading comprehension level.

-By prioritizing accessibility testing, all people can perceive, understand, and navigate tech, creating better opportunities for everyone.
+By joining the A11Y movement and prioritizing accessibility testing, anyone can perceive, understand, and navigate tech, creating better opportunities for everyone.

 Ignoring accessibility is not only immoral, but it is also illegal.
 Between the Web Content Accessibility Guidelines (WCAG), Section 508, and the Americans With Disabilities Act (ADA), there are many regulations to meet.
 Failure to do so could result in fines of $75,000-$150,000.
 In many countries, accessibility is a right protected by law, the same way protections for people's race, religion, and gender are upheld.